canonical/praecepta/test/test25.md

 # Latinisms test

-This test should produce 44 suggestions and seven warnings for rule #21.
+This portion of the test should produce 59 suggestions and three happenstance warnings for rule #21.

 a priori